mozilla/fx-desktop-qa-automation/README.md

 - CD into the FxSmoketests project directory
 - run: `python main.py`
 - There will be some warnings.
 Ignore them.
+- IMPORTANT: On MacOS you may be prompted to allow Terminal to control accessibility settings.
+  Allow this.
+You may need to re-run the tests.
-- Test results are displayed inline. ie:
+- Test results are displayed inline. i.e.:
   - Ran 7 tests in 51.361s
-    - "OK" (test run passed all tests)
+    - "ok" (test run passed all tests)
     - or "FAILED (errors=x)
 - On Failure:
   - rerun the test suite as above - run: `python main.py`
-  - or just the failed test; ie. `python test_Amazon.py`
+  - or just the failed test; i.e.: `python test_Amazon.py`

 ### On the horizon
 I'll rewrite these test in pytest format instead of unittest.